 Tip: Support your metabolism & liver’s detoxification of alcohol with Milk Thistle and Taurine, both found in Ova Moon Hormone + Cycle Balancing Multivitamin.

 Tip: Actively replenish your magnesium stores & support hormones by taking Ova Moon Prenatal or Hormone + Cycle Balancing Multi daily.
 (We have TONS of Magnesium in our supplement!)

 All in all, it’s always best to keep drinking to a minimum, but if you are going to drink to keep it to 4 drinks per week, however when party season rolls around this may seem challenging, we get it!

 So to help a you out, here are a few of our go-to tips:

 - Do a sweaty workout before a night of drinking as it will rev up your metabolism enhancing your body's ability to metabolize the alcohol you drink.
 Your metabolic rate will stay elevated for up to 24 hours post exercise, so it will help your body to break down the alcohol even while you’re snoozing!

-- Take a B-Complex vitamin (all in OVA MOON) as alcohol depletes vitamin and mineral stores, and especially B-vitamins as our body uses B's to process alcohol.
+- Take a B-Complex vitamin (In both supplements) as alcohol depletes vitamin and mineral stores, and especially B-vitamins as our body uses B's to process alcohol.
 It’s one of the reasons you’ll feel flat and fatigued the day after.
 Taking a B-complex will help with energy, moods and will lessen your post-booze pounding headache.

 - Choose less sugary drink options that have minimal effect on blood sugar levels.
 E.g dry spirits (vodka, gin, rum, tequila, brandy, whiskey), red wine or beer.
 Skip on the sugary drink mixes like lemonade, cordials, cranberry juice and coke.
 Instead opt for soda and fresh lime!